-Contact center compliance means that your organization’s agents and third parties are abiding by the laws and regulations set forth by the government, including Telephone Consumer Protection Act (TCPA), Telemarketing Sales Rule (TSR), Customer Identification Programs (CIPs), mandated disclosures and more.
-While there are some regulations specific to certain verticals, such as debt collection, there are rules that any organization must be aware of in order to stay compliant.
+Call center compliance means that your organization’s agents and third parties are abiding by the laws and regulations set forth by the government, including Telephone Consumer Protection Act (TCPA), Telemarketing Sales Rule (TSR), Customer Identification Programs (CIPs), mandated disclosures, and more.
+While there are some regulations specific to certain verticals, such as debt collection, there are rules that any organization must be aware of in order to stay call compliant.

 Recorded Call Disclosure